mytusshar/auth-module/README.md

   Developer can choose any one use-case according to project requirement.

    ##### 1. Only Login feature:
-   In this use-case devloper can directly use I-Auth module to Login users
+   In this use-case devloper can directly use IAM-Auth module to Login users
       into devloper's project.
       It does not require registration flow.
 It internally handles it.

    ##### 2. Registration-Login feature without Unique Username in the System:
    In this use-case developer can provide set of registration fields
       during registration.
-      I-Auth module will not check for uniqueness of Username in this use- case.
+      IAM-Auth module will not check for uniqueness of Username in this use- case.
       User need to be registered before logging in.
       During login user does not have to provide usename.